solo-io/gloo/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

 curl -v -H "Host: foo" $(glooctl proxy url)/posts/1
 ```

-You will see that the response now contains a **401 Unauthorized** code, indicating that Gloo denied the request.
+You will see that the response now contains a **401 Unauthorized** code, indicating that Gloo Edge denied the request.

 {{< highlight shell "hl_lines=6" >}}
 > GET /posts/1 HTTP/1.1